cloudsoft/brooklyn-hyperledger/README.md

 * Click "YAML" under "Add to Catalog"
 * This take you to the Blueprint Composer which should be set to "Catalog" by default
 * Select "Application"
-* Cut and paste [hyperledger-cluster.yaml](hyperledger-cluster.yaml) and replace `<your-location>` with the "Location ID" you created above
+* Copy and paste [hyperledger-cluster.yaml](hyperledger-cluster.yaml) and replace `<your-location>` with the "Location ID" you created above
 * Click "Deploy" button

 ## Monitor & Use Your Cluster

-To monitor the deployment status of your cluster, go back to the Brooklyn GUI in your browser and click the "Applications" tab.
+To monitor the deployment status of your cluster, go back to the AMP Console in your browser and click the "Applications" tab.

 When the cluster has been successfully deployed, explore all of the nodes in the list